mghotbi/DspikeIn/README.md

 ---
 ## Dataset

-The full dataset will be available upon your request
+# The full dataset is available upon request.
+A subset of the dataset is attached for use in this workshop.

 ```r